6.7.8 Rapid Economic and Social Change

 - New technologies have been disruptive throughout history, and have often been resisted, but few would deny that most people now have easier lives and live longer than those who lived in previous centuries.
 The job losses caused by industrialisation have been matched in aggregate by the new jobs created.
 There are losers in the short term, though: those whose skills are no longer required and who need to find alternative employment if they are to maintain their standard of living.
 Many will never be able to find jobs as good as those they have lost.

-- Globalisation has also been beneficial overall (184.108.40.206), but it too has created losers, and what Nouriel Roubini has called “Political Fault Lines”.
+- Globalisation has also been beneficial overall (220.127.116.11), but it too has created losers, and what Nouriel Roubini has called “Political Fault Lines”.
 It has resulted in job losses and increased migration.
 As Dani Rodrik pointed out, in an article entitled The great globalisation lie, “evangelists presented globalisation as inevitable and advantageous to all.
 In reality, it is neither, and the liberal order is paying the price”.

-- Local job markets can suddenly change with the departure of a large employer as the result of its failure to compete successfully with other companies.
+- Local job markets can suddenly change with the departure of a large employer because it failed against competition from other companies.